Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 - 2nd argument: A [ModifierApplicator](#modifier-applicator), performs the modifications to the item stack
 - 3rd argument: A boolean, should be true if the `input` of the applicator is used

+Additionally, there is another method in the event `.getCraftingContainer()`, which returns a `Supplier<@Nullable CraftingContainer>`, the crafting container is only non-null during advanced shaped and shapeless crafting recipes

 ### Example

 ```js